learnk8s/learnk8s.io/src/microsAuthentication/content.md

 _How would the data store decide to authenticate or deny the request?_

-A popular approach is to request and pass identity tokens to every call within services.
+**A popular approach is to request and pass identity tokens to every call within services.**

 So instead of issuing a request to the data store directly, you might need to go through an Authentication service first, retrieve a token and use that to authenticate your request to the data store.

-There is a certain context associated with the token that allows the data store to accept a token from the API service and to reject a token from elsewhere.
+There is a specific context associated with the token that allows the data store to accept a token from the API service and to reject a token from elsewhere.

 This context is used to authorize the request or reject it.